smart-data-models/dataModel.Transportation/VehicleModel/doc/spec.md

       "fuelType": "diesel"
 }
 ```
-#### VehicleModel NGSI V2 normalized Example
+#### VehicleModel NGSI-v2 normalized Example
-Here is an example of a VehicleModel in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a VehicleModel in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
     "id": "vehiclemodel:econic",